lncRNAAddict/PySmooth/README.md

 - `Sklearn`
 - `matplotlib`

-You can simply download the following scripts and put them in a single folder.
+You can simply download the following scripts from `PySmooth` GitHub page and put them in a single folder. `PySmooth` can be executed by running the script `run_smooth.py`

 - `utilities.py`
 - `smooth.py`